MystenLabs/encrypted-nft-poc/README.md

 sui client switch --env devnet
 ```

-Then make sure the active environment is devnet, and also confirm an active address is present in keystore.
+Then make sure the active environment is devnet, and also confirm an active address is present in the keystore.
 This corresponds to the private key for deploying the smart contract.

 ```
 sui client active-env